silabs-KrisY/mg24_antdiv_adjustments/README.md

 # Supported SDK Versions

-The Simplicity SDK version has been tested in Simplicity SDK Suite v2024.06.0.
+The Simplicity SDK version (ssdk/app.c) has been tested in Simplicity SDK Suite v2024.06.0.

-The Gecko SDK version (tested in GSDK 4.4.3) will be supplied soon.
+The Gecko SDK version (gsdk/app.c) has been tested in GSDK 4.4.3.

 ## Authors